klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 ![MRTK Texture Combiner Tool]({{pathToRoot}}/assets/figures/performance_profiling/MRTKTextureCombiner.png)

-This optimisation reduces the initial loading times of the scene because less textures need to be read.
+This optimization reduces the initial loading times of the scene because less textures need to be read.
 Additionally, this means that less textures need to be kept in memory.

 **Use primitive colliders, avoid mesh colliders**: